-The NASS is the largest all-payer ambulatory surgery database that has been constructed in the United States, yielding national estimates of major ambulatory surgery encounters performed in hospital-owned facilities.
-It contains information from 9.0 million ambulatory surgery encounters at 2,958 hospital-owned facilities that approximate an estimated 68 percent stratified sample of U.S. hospital-owned facilities performing ambulatory surgeries.
-Weights are provided to calculate national estimates totaling 11.8 million ambulatory surgery encounters in 2019.
+The 2021 NASS contains information from 8.9 million ambulatory surgery encounters at 2,881 hospital-owned facilities that approximate an estimated 66 percent stratified sample of U.S. hospital-owned facilities performing ambulatory surgeries.
+Weights are provided to estimate national total 11.9 million ambulatory surgery encounters in 2021.

 The NASS is drawn from statewide data organizations that provide HCUP with data from ambulatory surgery encounters.
-Thirty-five HCUP Partner organizations participated in the 2019 NASS.
-See Appendix A, Table A.1 for a list of HCUP Partner organizations that contributed to the 2019 NASS.
+Thirty-four HCUP Partner organizations participated in the 2021 NASS (Appendix A, Table A.1).

 By stratifying on important facility characteristics, the NASS is designed to be representative of U.S. hospital-owned facilities that perform ambulatory surgeries.
-Stratification is based on the following characteristics:

-- Geographic region (Northeast, Midwest, South, and West) - Hospital bed size (small, medium, and large dependent on region, location, and teaching status) - Urban-rural location of the hospital (metropolitan and nonmetropolitan) - Hospital teaching status - Hospital ownership or control (public, for profit, and not for profit)
+Post-stratification for the purposes of weighting is based on the following characteristics: geographic region (Northeast, Midwest, South, and West), hospital bed size (small, medium, and large dependent on region, location, and teaching status), urban-rural location of the hospital (metropolitan and nonmetropolitan), hospital teaching status, and hospital ownership or control (public, for profit, and not for profit)